johntitus/node-horseman/Readme.md

 * `proxyAuth`: specify the auth information for the proxy `user:pass`, default not set.
 * `phantomPath`: If PhantomJS is not installed in your path, you can use this option to specify the executable's location.
 * `debugPort`: Enable web inspector on specified port, default not set.
+* `debugAutorun`: Autorun on launch when in debug mode, default is true.

 ### Cleanup
 Be sure to `.close()` each Horseman instance when you're done with it!